Pony (Rex Orange County album): Singles

-On 12 September 2019, Rex Orange County premiered "10/10" on BBC Radio 1 with Annie Mac.
-The song was officially released the same day, alongside its music video, as the lead single from the album.
+"10/10" was first previewed on 12 September 2019, through BBC Radio 1.
+The song and its music video were released the same day, as the lead single from the album.
 The song peaked at number 68 on the UK Singles Chart.

 "Pluto Projector" was released as the album's second single on 17 October 2019.
 The song peaked at number 7 on Billboards Hot Rock Songs chart.

 "Face to Face" was released as the album's third and final single on 23 October 2019.
 The song peaked at number 86 on the UK Singles Chart.

 Performances

-Rex Orange County performed "10/10" for the first time on 24 September 2019, alongside a cover of "I Don't Care" by Ed Sheeran and Justin Bieber for BBC Radio 1's Live Lounge.
+Rex performed "10/10" for the first time on 24 September 2019, alongside a cover of "I Don't Care" by Ed Sheeran and Justin Bieber for BBC Radio 1's Live Lounge.
 On 11 October 2019, he performed "10/10" for The Tonight Show Starring Jimmy Fallon.
 He performed "Pluto Projector" live at Rak Studios on 23 November 2019.
 In his debut appearance on The Ellen DeGeneres Show, he performed "Face to Face" on 8 January 2020.
 On 18 March 2020, he performed "Pluto Projector" and "Always" alongside two other songs for NPRs Tiny Desk concert.
 He appeared at BBC Radio 1's Big Weekend music festival on 24 May 2020, performing "Pluto Projector".
 On 30 September 2020, he released an extended play consisting of live performances of songs from Pony and his other two projects, Apricot Princess and Bcos U Will Never B Free (2015), recorded during a show at the Radio City Music Hall in New York City.

 A live performance of the album's closing track, "It's Not the Same Anymore", was released on 5 March 2021, following an increase of the song's usage on the social media app TikTok.